 Posters and signs promoting or calling attention to a political candidate, activity, or issue may be displayed upon University property in accordance with the Posting Materials Policy, and University Ordinances 17.00 (Posting) and 20.00 (Soliciting, Selling, and Publicizing) found in the University Ordinances booklet, and Regulations 2.3.8 (Destruction of Property) and 2.3.26 (Solicitation, Selling, and Publicizing) found in the Student Code.
 Guidelines to be especially aware of are:

 A. All posters and signs must be registered in the Center for Student Enrichment prior to posting.

 B. Notices, posters, and signs may not be attached to any car, fence, wall, pole, post, tree, or any outside part of a University building or facility.

-C. Lawn signs must be approved by the Center for Student Enrichment.
+C. Lawn signs must be approved by Plant Operations.